Washington Supreme Court reverses its 1960 ruling that allowed Seattle cemetery to discriminate against a Black family

 “The Price concurrence is an example of the unfortunate role we have played,” the Court wrote Thursday.

 In 1957, 3-year-old Milton V. Price Jr. drowned in a swimming pool accident.
-His parents, Milton, a Seattle police officer, and Bernice Price, tried to bury him in Evergreen Washelli Cemetery, in North Seattle.
+His parents, Milton, a Seattle police officer, and Bernice Price, tried to bury him at Evergreen Washelli Cemetery, in North Seattle.

 The Prices wanted to bury their son in a section of the cemetery specifically for young children, known as “Babyland.”
 The cemetery refused.
 The Prices were told that section was for Caucasians only, and the cemetery offered a plot in another area, known as “Resthaven.”